rubyonjets/jets-docs/_docs/learn/api/review-deploy.md

       }
     ]

-Note, the timestamps have been filtered out for conciseness.
+Note, the timestamps have been removed from the shown output for conciseness.

 ## Curl Commands Cheatsheet

-We can use the similar commands we use earlier with [Local Testing]({% link _docs/learn/api/local-testing.md %}#testing-with-curl).
+We can use the similar commands we used earlier with [Local Testing]({% link _docs/learn/api/local-testing.md %}#testing-with-curl).
 Here's an example data.json we can use:

 data.json